yhslai/tiny08/README.md

 ```
 %print Rx			// Print the content of Rx to STDOUT
-%printm [mem]		// Print the content of memory address mem
+%printm [0xMEM]		// Print the content of memory address MEM
 %dump				// Dump all the contents of R0-R15
 %break				// Breakpoint
 ```